hapijs/wreck/README.md

 - `callback` - The callback function using the signature `function (err, response, payload)` where:
     - `err` - Any error that may have occurred during handling of the request.
     - `response` - The [HTTP Incoming Message](http://nodejs.org/api/http.html#http_http_incomingmessage)
-       object, which is also a readable stream.
+       object, which is a readable stream that has "ended" and contains no more data to read.
     - `payload` - The payload in the form of a Buffer or (optionally) parsed JavaScript object (JSON).

 Returns an instance of the node.js [ClientRequest](http://nodejs.org/api/http.html#http_class_http_clientrequest) object.